 - In 1950, prematurely declared extinct (though exaggerated and recorded too early).

-- There was a revival of interest in the breed in 1970.
+- In 1970, there was a revival of interest in the breed.

 - In 1976, the Maine Coon regained its stature as Cat Fancy Registries recognized it.

 - In 1982, CFA registered the first National Winning Cats.

 Are You Planning on Getting a Maine Coon Kitten?

 This beautiful and loving feline makes an excellent companion.
 They love to lay beside their owners and interact with their families.
 Yet, they do not need constant attention.
 But don’t expect this cat to be a “lap cat’; that’s not what they like to do.

 Maine Coon cats enjoy going for walks; train them to walk on a leash and harness when they are kittens.
 That way, they get used to the saddle and leash.
 This makes for an enjoyable outing for both you and your cat!